anphu7492/ideaslab.github.io/_members/xingpeng.md

   facebook:
 ---

-Xingpeng is a Ph.D.
-Student in the Department of Computer Science at Purdue University.
-He is broadly interested in artificial intelligence and machine learning.
-His current research is on social robotics and the challenges arise in this exciting field.

-Before coming to Purdue, he obtained B.S. in Computer Science and Mathematics at University of Wisconsin-Madison.
+Xingpeng is a Ph.D. student in the Department of Computer Science at Purdue University.
+Prior to joining Purdue, he earned a B.S. in Computer Science and Mathematics from the University of Wisconsin-Madison.
+His research focuses on large language models, vision-language models, embodied AI, and AI-generated content (AIGC).
+For the latest updates, please visit his homepage.